how to make whiteboard videos

 Break Down Your Script Into Scenes

-To begin storyboarding, first break down your script into individual scenes or shots by identifying key moments in the narrative where visuals will change significantly (e.g., new characters entering or exiting).
+To begin storyboarding, break down your script into individual scenes or shots where the visuals will have a significant change, like new characters entering or exiting.

 Decide how many panels each scene needs from the script by sketching out thumbnails.